Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 The one thing to remember is that the COVID-19 cover comes included automatically with any new plan.
 However, if you have an existing plan you will need to get in touch with SafetyWings’ customer service time to upgrade it.

 SafetyWing is one of the few travel insurance companies that offer such broad COVID-19 coverage in their policies.
-Being able to claim help towards quarantine costs rather than just when you’ve contracted the illness, is a major bonus when it comes to travel insurance.

 Several things aren’t included with either of SafetyWings policies.
 Including: